Our Ethos, Vision and Values

 “Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.”
 (Matthew 7:24)

 The following values have been adopted by the school and form the basis of our day to day reflections.

 Honesty - In school, we encourage everyone to be truthful in their dealings with one another.
 Christians believe that truth is revealed in the Bible, showing us the way that God means us to live.

 Respect - In school, everyone is expected to show respect for each other, their belongings and their environment.
-The Bible teachers us to respect all creation, including all people, animals and our environment.
+The Bible teachers Christians to respect all creation, including all people, animals and our environment.